liuasdeu/CST/README.md

 Navigate to the chat directory.
 #### (1) Model Preparation
 Save the checkpoints in checkpoints/{model_prefix}.
 This should include the Chinese and English models for lyrics-rhythm, and the template-melody model trained with our innovations.
 Save the dictionaries in data-bin/{model_prefix}.
 Dictionary data is provided in data-bin.
-Download the model checkpoints here.[Click here](https://drive.google.com/drive/folders/1mNGQuINnx_GHHGd3vrjRZq8vNoxjgSif?usp=drive_link)
+Download the model checkpoints here.(https://drive.google.com/drive/folders/1mNGQuINnx_GHHGd3vrjRZq8vNoxjgSif?usp=drive_link)
 #### (2) Theme-to-Melody Generation
 <div style="background-color: #f1f1f1; padding: 10px; font-size: 1em;">
   <pre>